About Doug Mentes, Esq.

 How Do I Form a PAC?

-Having the power to influencing an election—whether for city council, state legislator or president—is seen as beneficial to individuals, business owners, nonprofits, corporations and trade association.
+Having the power to influence an election—whether for city council, state legislator, or president—is seen as beneficial to individuals, business owners, nonprofits, corporations, and trade associations.
 Contributing to a candidate is one direct way to help influence the election outcome, but there are contribution limits under federal election law, as well as Massachusetts state law.
-If an individual or group of people want to increase their contributions, or perhaps communicate their own …
+If an individual or group of people want to increase their contributions or perhaps communicate their own …

 Liability protection is the most significant benefit to incorporation or forming a limited liability company (LLC).
 However, that protection can be lost if owners take advantage of the corporate entity and business structure.
 New Jersey case law contains a lengthy list of examples of the various ways corporate owners have attempted to use the corporate entity to skirt their legal obligations.
 That conduct then allows creditors access to the personal assets of the business owners.
 To determine …